kriszyp/xstyle/README.md

-The second capability that extending rules provides (that is not a part of property mixins), is that you can refer to any tag or class selector as the base definition, and that tag or class (or a `tag.class` combination) will be used when the definition is referenced in element generation (see next section).
-For example, we can create our own big-header definition that inherits from an h1:
+The second capability that extending rules provides (that is not a part of property mixins), is that you can refer to any tag or class selector as the base definition, and that tag or class (or a `tag.class` combination) will be used when the definition is referenced in element generation (see section below).
+For example, we can create our own big-header definition that inherits from an `h1`:

 	big-header = h1 {
 		font-size: 4em;
 	}

+## Limitations

+Due to goals of performance and minimizing the size and complexity of the xstyle library, there are several key limitations that should be understood.

+First, definitions can only be referenced *after* they have been defined.
+This means that if you are going to reference a custom definition in your stylesheet, you must ensure that the definition is defined before (above) you use it.

+Second, we can only extend other definitions or HTML elements.
+Xstyle does not support extending other types of selectors (like class references, etc.).

 ## Element Generation